ashwiniskamat/USGS_Leaflet_Challenge/README.md

 A data set was selected to visualize from the [USGS GeoJSON Feed Page](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)

-This projects analyzes and visualizes significant earthquakes in the past seven days.
+This projects analyzes and visualizes the most significant earthquakes in the past month.

 A map which plots earthquakes from the data set based on their longitude and latitude was created using Leaflet.
 The map includes...